Hilton-Santana/ToyCAD/README.md

 # ToyCAD
 ToyCAD is a toy version of a Computer Aided Design (CAD) system written in C++.
-This was also my fifth project for the class Sistemas Gráficos para Engenharia - 2020.1, see [here](http://webserver2.tecgraf.puc-rio.br/~lfm/compgraf-201/) for more informations.
-Currently, the application is only compilling on Linux machines.
+This was also my fifth project for the class Sistemas Gráficos para Engenharia - 2020.1, see [here](http://webserver2.tecgraf.puc-rio.br/~lfm/compgraf-201/) for more information.
+Currently, the application is only compiling on Linux machines.

 # Features